Waltham Workers' Compensation

 Whether an employer follows OSHA regulations or is negligent is not relevant to a worker’s right to make a work injury claim.
 It is important that all workers are aware of Massachusetts laws that protect their right to receive benefits if they are harmed on the job.A Waltham Workers’ Compensation Lawyer Can Help

 Workers’ compensation benefits provide compensation after any injury or illness arising out of work tasks.
 Those who are hurt or who lose loved ones should be able to receive benefits by notifying their employer of the damage to their health due to their job.
-An experienced attorney can assist in making a report of injury, filing a workers’ comp claim or solving problems with benefits not being paid as required.
+An experienced legal team can assist in making a report of injury, filing a workers’ comp claim or solving problems with benefits not being paid as required.